 Above all, a smart contract audit is an expert review of a DeFi project.
 Thanks to this tool, developers can produce better and more sustainable work, which leads to safer applications.
 Furthermore, investors and users can rely on the audit report as a seal of approval from a third-party professional on a new project.

 Fundamentally, smart contract auditing is the ideal method of guaranteeing a project launches without critical vulnerabilities or flaws.
-Thanks to reputable and expert auditors, the process becomes easier and more accessible to rookie developers and new projects.
-In the long-term, this should contribute to a safer and more reliable DeFi industry.
+Moreover, thanks to reputable and expert auditors, the process becomes easier and more accessible to rookie developers and new projects.
+This should contribute to a safer and more reliable DeFi industry in the long term.